-Learn more about this exciting teen SCUBA and environmental community service program in Belize!
-Click on the Description tab below.
+Keep scrolling to learn more about this exciting teen SCUBA community service trip and marine conservation program in Belize!

 Get open water diver certification, advanced open water diver, rescue diver, master scuba diver, and other specialty certifications.
 These include digital underwater photography, wreck diving, or peak performance buoyancy.

 Invasive lionfish out-breed, out-compete, and out-live native fish and other marine species.
 They cause immeasurable consequences that affect food security and the economies of over a hundred million people.